 How might children learn, from knowledge of a finite count list, that numbers exhibit a successor function, and are infinite?
 Previous studies have found that children’s ability to identify successors for known numbers, as measured by the Unit task, is related to how high they can count (Cheung et al., 2017; Davidson et al., 2012).
 For example, Cheung et al. (2017) found that children who could count up to at least 80 (many of whom could count even higher) were able to identify the cardinal value of successors for a wide range of known numbers within their count list, whereas children with lower highest counts could only do so reliably for the smallest numbers.
 This observation suggests at least two mutually compatible explanations for the relationship between counting experience and successor function knowledge.
 The first possibility is that there is no direct link between how high a child can count and successor knowledge, and that these two outcomes are correlated because they both result from general exposure to number.
 The second possibility is that there is a more direct causal link between the two: that children’s understanding of how count words are syntactically structured might inform their intuitions regarding successor relations and infinity, and that this structure is only apparent after children have learned to count to relatively large numbers.
-Specifically, Cheung et al. (2017) noted that when children learn to count in English, they are required to learn a recursive base 10 structure wherein they first count from one to nine, then repeat this one through nine structure with varying degrees of regularity for higher decades, which themselves are generated by multiplying 1-9 by 10 (for related proposals, see Barner, 2017; Yang, 2016).
+Specifically, Cheung et al. (2017) noted that when children learn to count in English, they are required to learn a recursive base 10 structure wherein they first count from one to nine, then repeat this one through nine structure with varying degrees of regularity for higher decades, which themselves are generated by multiplying 1-9 by 10 (for related proposals, see Barner, 2017; Hurford, 1987; Rule, Dechter, & Tenenbaum, 2015; Yang, 2016).
+Compatible with other cases of morphological learning (e.g., the past tense or plural; Pinker & Ullman, 2002), children may begin by simply memorizing items in their count list, but transition to a system of rules when the number of regular items is sufficiently large, resulting in a rule that can generate an unbounded number of exemplars (and in tandem, the intuition that numbers may never end).
+For example, after having learned to count to forty or fifty, a child might notice that after each decade term (twenty, thirty, forty, etc.) the next number can be generated using an additive decade+unit rule, by adding the words one through nine in order as in Table 1: